gbmhunter/MFixedPoint/README.rst

 on a computing platform that does not have a floating-point unit (like most smaller embedded systems, such as Cortex-M3, CortexM0, ATmega, PSoC 5, PSoC 5 LP, PSoC 4, Arduino platforms e.t.c).
 Common applications include BLDC motor control and image processing.
 Best performance on a 32-bit or higher architecture (although 8-bit architectures should still be fine).

+Designed to be a fully-functional data type (e.g. supports operator overloads and implicit/explicit casting).
+Can be used with most other CladLabs C++ libraries that use data type templates (e.g. the PID library: Cpp-Pid, or the linear interpolation library: Cpp-LinInterp).

 Fixed-point numbers are signed.
 Class supports dynamic precision, determined with variable p which denotes fractional precision.